Adoption Therapists in Chicago, IL

 More specifically, I have training and focused experience with individuals in the adoption constellation, from immigrant families, and/or immigrants themselves.

-Clients I work with often feel in-between jobs, relationships, cultures, identities, or values.
-This “in-between” feeling can show up as depression, anxiety, or difficulties with relationships and life transitions.
-I believe that peace and stability comes from finding comfort in the “in-between” and not forcing yourself out of it.
+Clients I work with often feel in-between jobs, relationships, cultures, or identities.
+This “in-between” feeling can show up as depression, anxiety, or difficulties with relationships and indecisiveness.
+I believe that peace and stability comes from finding comfort in the “in-between” and not forcing yourself out.
 I offer space for individuals to learn more about themselves and how they show up in the many roles in their lives so they can be more themselves in all parts of their lives.
+(I meet with virtually with clients residing in California and Illinois).

-Photo of Tera Gurney, Clinical Social Work/Therapist in Chicago, IL
+Photo of Faith Donohue, LCSW, Clinical Social Work/Therapist

 Clinical Social Work/Therapist, LCSW